pascal-huber/resolved_static/content/projects/votelog.md

 keywords: ['votelog', 'swiss', 'politics']
 ---

-VoteLog - a webapp to keep track of my decisions and compare them with parties.
+A webapp to keep track of my decisions and compare them with parties.

 # DESCRIPTION